AI Inventory Management 2026: Top Data & Visibility Trends

 From the Founder

-At my previous product company, fragmented inventory was a constant drain — late supplier data, missed forecasts, stock-outs at peak demand.
-Once we moved to a unified system and layered in lightweight AI, the shift was immediate.
+At my previous product company, fragmented inventory was a constant drain: late supplier data, missed forecasts, stock-outs at peak demand.
+Once we moved to a unified system and layered in lightweight alerts, the shift was immediate.
 We weren't firefighting anymore.
 We could see anomalies before they hit and respond proactively.

 Ready to close the visibility gap?